Interleaving Fast and Slow Decision Making: Introduction

 Metareasoning~\cite{metareasoning} is another approach that tries to work with multiple systems together.
 Cox and Raja~\cite{metareasoning} define metareasoning as, ``The act of deciding how much cognitive effort to expend for a given task''.
 While it is known that optimal metareasoning is a hard problem and generally intractable~\cite{russell_metareasoning,milli2017does}, there are multiple approximations that are used.
 One of these is ``to choose between a discrete set of cognitive systems that perform variable amounts of computation''~\cite{milli2017does}.
 In addition, existing work demonstrates empirically that if we have multiple decision-making systems, the best results are achieved if we have just two systems---one which is fast and intuitive and the other which is slow and logical~\cite{milli2017does}.
 This is exactly the scheme suggested by Kahneman~\cite{thinking}.
 Thus, it makes sense to build upon a two-system approach of decision making.

-There are multiple applications that use both Systems 1 and 2~\cite{controllers_across_timescales,policy_planner,vec_space_kg,hex,deep_reasoning_nw,hbid_emperical}.
+There are multiple applications that use both Systems 1 and 2~\cite{controllers_across_timescales,policy_planner,vec_space_kg,hex,deep_reasoning_nw,hbid_emperical,human_robot_interaction}.
 They however, use only System 1 or System 2 for a particular task.
 For example, a system designed to play the board game Hex uses System 2 for the first few instances when the game is played, training System 1 in the meanwhile.
 It then hands over completely to System 1~\cite{hex}.
 We however show that it is important to also be able to switch between these two styles of decision-making depending on the situation.

 Fridovich-Keil \emph{et al.}~\cite{robot_path_planning} have proposed a system for robot path planning that tries to use both Systems 1 and 2.
 It proposes using System 1 at every step until the path it proposes causes a collision, at which point it uses System 2.
-A key disadvantage of this approach is having to use both Systems 1 and 2 at certain steps, which could be problematic.
+A key disadvantage of this approach is having to use both Systems 1 and 2 at certain steps, which is inefficient.
 Singh~\cite{push_singh} attempted to use multiple layered systems to create commonsense reasoning based on the ``Society of Mind'' theory of Minsky~\cite{minsky}, but that line of research appears not to have attracted much interest in recent years.
 It is also not related to Kahneman's work, and does not suggest an approach for improved decision-making given two different styles.
+Similarly, mixed methods in control theory~\cite{control_theory_1,control_theory_2} do not consider Kahneman's Systems 1 and 2 as proposed here.

 In this work, we propose a generalizable framework where we add a ``System 0'' which works along with Systems 1 and 2.
 System 0 does not try to suggest an action itself.
-Instead, it behaves like an overseer---at every point when a decision needs to be made, System 0 first quickly decides which of the two systems is best suited to deal with the current situation.
-If the situation calls for the agent to be careful, it hands over to System 2, else it hands over to System 1 to save time.
+Instead, it behaves like an overseer---at every point when a decision needs to be made, System 0 first quickly decides which of the two systems is best suited to deal with the current situation. \newgeometry{left=54pt,right=54pt,top=54pt,bottom=54pt} If the situation calls for the agent to be careful, it hands over to System 2, else it hands over to System 1 to save time.